Ard3ny/ard3ny.github.io/_posts/2025-03-07-NPM-pihole-for-secure-seamless-app-access-homelab-2.0.md

 We've successfully created configured and NPM with the pi-hole for our local DNS.

 In the future I'll show you how we can go even futher and create split DNS, so we can also access our apps from the internet as well.
 Spoiler alert - with help of the Cloudflare tunnels!

+## Check out other posts in the series
+{% include post-series.html %}